 Join us on March 4th, 2020 at 9:00 am EST for Smart Capacity Building for Malaria: Experiences from Malawi, the fifth webinar in our series, “Quality of Care: An Essential Pillar to Achieve Universal Health Coverage for Women, Children, and Adolescents.”
-Endemic throughout Malawi, malaria remains a leading cause of death for pregnant women and children under 5.
+Watch the recording on YouTube Endemic throughout Malawi, malaria remains a leading cause of death for pregnant women and children under 5.

 Join us on July 10, 2019, for the fourth webinar in our series, "Quality of Care: An Essential Pillar to Achieve Universal Health Coverage for Women, Children, and Adolescents."Watch the webinar on YouTubeMany women in low- and middle-income countries face gaps in access to respectful, high-quality antenatal care (ANC): They often do not receive the recommended services for a healthy pregnancy and experience poor quality of care when they do.

 Join us on March 19, 2019, for the third webinar in our series, "Quality of Care: An Essential Pillar to Achieve Universal Health Coverage for Women, Children, and Adolescents."In Afghanistan, TB disproportionately affects women who make up more than two-thirds of all TB patients.
 Children, the elderly, the poor, and displaced populations are also at higher risk of infection, particularly in urban settings where dense populations and overcrowding exacerbate transmission.

 MSH Presence at ICFP Access to safe and effective family planning is a fundamental human right.
 With scarce resources for health, it is critical that family planning services are efficient, cost effective, and sustainable.